Aeroluna/LunaCoopMod/README.md

 Some QOL changes for a unit that nobody uses.
 Seemed weird that Brood Queens were explicitly left out by the P1 advantage.

+- Reduced push priority of infantry to 9.
+- Increased push priority of uprooted buildings to 11.

+It can be frustrating trying to get into the fight when you have a P3 Stukov ally, now you can push all their troopers aside.
+It also made sense that giant walking buildings could push other units out of the way.
+This helps trying to push your bunker line up.

 - Added Infested SCV portrait.
 - Added Infested Diamondback portrait.
 - Added Infested Liberator portrait.